heistp/antler/README.md

 The node and its builtin traffic generators are written in [Go](https://go.dev/).
-This comes with some system call overhead and scheduling jitter, which may affect the UDP latency results.
+This comes with some system call overhead and scheduling jitter, which reduces the accuracy of the UDP latency results somewhat relative to C/C++, or better yet timings obtained from the kernel or network.
 The following comparison between ping and [irtt](https://github.com/heistp/irtt) gives some idea (note the log scale on the vertical axis):

 ![Ping vs IRTT](/doc/img/ping-vs-irtt.svg "Ping vs IRTT")

-While the UDP results are useful for tests at most Internet RTTs, if microsecond level accuracy is required, external tools should be invoked using the System runner, or the times may be interpreted from pcaps.
+While the UDP results are still useful for tests at most Internet RTTs, if microsecond level accuracy is required, external tools should be invoked using the System runner, or the times may be interpreted from pcaps instead.
 In the future, either the traffic generation or the entire node may be rewritten in another language, if required.

 ## Roadmap